Transportation Options for Seniors

 Unfortunately, the majority of people have to stop driving at some point as they get older.
 This can be an extremely challenging time for seniors.
 Giving up driving means sacrificing much of their independence, which can have devastating effects on their self-confidence and can make getting around a lot more difficult.

 As a senior, it is important to look for alternative forms of transportation so that you can stay as active as possible.
 Otherwise, you may find yourself stuck at home, feeling cut off from the world because you can no longer drive.
 Although you may be able to rely on your family members and friends to get you to and from your appointments or other activities, it is worth looking into other transportation options, as well.

 You don’t have to spend a fortune on transportation to get wherever you need to go.

 Instead, there are plenty of low-cost choices available.

 Even if you have limited mobility and have to use a wheelchair or walker, public transportation is still an option.
 All buses and trains that are designed for public use have to have wheelchair lifts installed.
 In some cases, the cost of your transportation may even be covered by insurance plans like Medicaid.
-Talk to your Medicare insurance provider to find out whether or not coverage is available for getting to and from your medical appointments.
+Talk to your insurance provider about senior life insurance to find out whether or not coverage is available for getting to and from your medical appointments.